siriusctrl/UniPublic/CS/week8.md

     - Unlikely ever to run out
     - Unless new wasteful allocation schemes are used
 - Header
+  - Version
-  - version
+    - 6
   - Differentiated services
   - Flow label
     - Pseudo-virtual circuit identifier
     - Help to use VC in IP, no need for extra overhead
   - Payload length
-    - Bytes after the 30 byte header
+    - Bytes after the 40 byte header
   - Next header
-    - Type of additional headers, or protocol number
+    - Type of additional headers, or protocol number(TCP/UDP)
   - Hop limit
     - After limit the packets will be discarded (TTL-time to live)
   - Source and destination